-- 8.5 Following an assessment by a healthcare professional, there may be a need for a Step-up Step-down unit provider to administer medication by a specialist technique (listed below) which falls outside of the core learning outcomes.
+8.5 Following an assessment by a healthcare professional, there may be a need for a care home provider to administer medication by a specialist technique (listed below) which falls outside of the core learning outcomes.

-- Catheter care.

-- Stoma care.

-- Assistance with oxygen administration.

-- Insulin injections (subcutaneous) with a pre-assembled, pre-dose loaded syringe.

-- Testing of blood sugars for type 1 diabetes.

-- Buccal midazolam use.

-- EpiPen® device - 8.6 All these procedures must be clearly identified by the manager to ensure the Step-up Stepdown unit can determine if it has appropriately trained support workers before accepting the person into care. - 8.7 If a person needs specific support for a procedure listed above, then the Step-up Step-down unit must undertake training to meet the required competencies.
+- Catheter care. - Stoma care. - Assistance with oxygen administration. - Insulin injections (subcutaneous) with a pre-assembled, pre-dose loaded syringe. - Testing of blood sugars for type 1 diabetes. - Buccal midazolam - Rectal diazepam - EpiPen® device - 8.6 All of these procedures must be clearly identified by the medication champions/ senior member of staff to ensure the care home can determine if it has appropriately trained care staff before accepting the person into care. - 8.7 If a person needs specific support for a procedure listed above, then the care home must undertake training to meet the required competencies.
 This level of support needs to be agreed by the person where they have capacity or alternatively if a best interest decision needs to be made.
-These are tasks in addition to core competencies and identified as specific to that person. - 8.8 The support worker will be trained by a Healthcare Professional to carry out the identified specialist task for the identified person and signed off as competent for this task by the healthcare professional. - 8.9 Monitoring and review must be carried out throughout implementation as deemed appropriate by the Healthcare professional.
+These are tasks in addition to core competencies and identified as specific to that person. - 8.8 The residential worker will be trained by a Healthcare Professional to carry out the identified specialist task for the identified person and signed off as competent for this task by the healthcare professional. - 8.9 Monitoring and review must be carried out throughout implementation as deemed appropriate by the Healthcare professional.
 The dates for monitoring and reviewing must be recorded.